AGlover5/AGlover5.github.io/projects/autonomy.md

 ---

-### Heurisitc Approach for a Dynamic Fisher Information Term Weighting
+### Heuristic Approach for a Dynamic Fisher Information Term Weighting

 An exponential decay term was applied at each step k to heuristically decrease the relative importance of the Fisher Information component within the total cost function over the MPC horizon.